rana/google-fonts/README.md

 `full` is the default feature.

 Variable font technology is newer, more flexible, and provides style variations in one or two files.
-Static font technology uses more font files for each style variation.
+Static font technology uses more font files to accomplish the same thing.
 A majority of the fonts are in the `static` feature.

+Prefer the `variable` feature when possible.

 Enable the `variable` feature to significantly reduce build time and crate size.

 # Doc comment font images

-View font images from doc comments.
+View font images from docs.

 ![tooltip](imgs/tooltip.png)